Skip to content

 Welcome to Adulthood!
 Time to Take Responsibility for Your Faith

-Imagine yourself as a kid sitting through yet another Sunday church service.
-Your mom keeps telling you to keep your feet off the pew in front of you and your dad scolds you for not holding your hymnal up.
-Fast forward a few years, and now you’re a teenager, staring at the preacher with glazed eyes, itching to pull out your phone and pass the time scrolling social media.
+As a kid, you sat through Sunday church services because your parents made you.
+Your mom wouldn’t let you put your feet off the pew in front of you and your dad kept scolding you for not holding your hymnal up.
+Fast forward a few years and now you’re a teenager, staring at the preacher with glazed eyes and thinking, “I can’t wait until I’m older.
+Then no one can make me go to church.”

 Then you graduate high school, move out of the house, and into a college dorm where, lo and behold, nobody’s analyzing your every move or dragging you out of bed on Sunday mornings.
 Yippee!